sensu/sensu-ansible/README.md

 [Read the full documentation](http://rtfm.cmacr.ae/) for a comprehensive overview of this role and its powerful features.

 ## Supported Platforms
-This role has been written with [SmartOS](https://smartos.org) in mind, to be deployed to [zones](https://wiki.smartos.org/display/DOC/Zones)

 In this initial release [SmartOS](https://smartos.org) will be the only supported platform.
 However, I am dedicating a lot of time to this role and will be adding support for all major BSD & Linux platforms.